patrickmmartin/pith-writings/dao_of_scratch/article.md

 I still think about the impression that talk had on me.
 It’s not quite possible to reproduce that talk right now in Scratch, but the immediacy of the run – change – run loop is still very forceful.

 ## Accessibility
 Why haven't I mentioned _entirely free to use_ yet?
-If you care about diversity and granting access to self improvement to all then this is huge.
+If you care about diversity and granting access to self-improvement to all then this is huge.

 ## Sharing
 From `Good Point 5: Scratch has a "Remix" button`